thoresonjd/dsa-cpp/README.md

 The data structures and algorithms implemented in this repository are demonstrated through test programs.
 This repository utilizes the [GoogleTest](https://github.com/google/googletest) framework to perform unit testing on the data structures and algorithms.

+This codebase was written in a Linux environment.

 ### Compilation

 Compilation can be done from the root directory of the repository.